 - Hanging off plant pots

 - On the grass

 Start the candy cane hunt!

 Once all your candy cane hunts have been hidden, it’s time to start the hunt!
 Give little children as much time as they need to find all the candy canes.
 But for older children, you could set a time limit.
 How about 5 minutes to find as many candy canes as you can?

-You could have a grand prize for whoever finds the most (maybe a supersize candy cane like this?) or let the participants keep what they find.
+You could have a grand prize for whoever finds the most or just let the participants keep what they find.